7 Ways Your Body Warns You of Thyroid Gland Problems

 7. Palpitations, high blood pressure and other symptoms

-Palpitations felt in the neck may be a sign that your thyroid is not functioning as well as it should.
+Palpitations in the neck area may be a sign that your thyroid is not functioning as well as it should.
 High blood pressure often accompanies the palpitations and causes bad cholesterol levels to rise.

 Thyroid problems need to be treated by a medical professional.
 Exercise and eating healthy is not enough.